The Davidson Fellows Explained

 Unfortunately, community service projects aren’t eligible projects for the Davidson Fellows Scholarship, but the Davidson Institute for Talent Development provides an article on other community service scholarships, grants, and more that can be helpful.

+And although community service can’t be a topic, there are always ways to weave your work into your topic.
+Plus, community service plays a huge role in college admissions.
 Awards are given based on work that can make a difference.
 The submissions are judged by judges who are experts in their field, they are aware of what these submissions have the power to accomplish.
 This work can be:

-- Exceptionally creative use of an existing idea
+• Exceptionally creative use of an existing idea

-- A new concept with the opportunity for high impact
+• A new concept with the opportunity for high-impact

-- An innovative solution
+• An innovative solution

-- An important advancement that can be replicated and built upon
+• An important advancement that can be replicated and built upon

-- An interdisciplinary discovery
+• An interdisciplinary discovery

-- An impressive performance
+• An impressive performance

-- Another different portrayal of extraordinary accomplishment
+• Another different portrayal of extraordinary accomplishment

 How do I apply?

 In order to apply, first, ensure you are eligible.
 Next, use the application on the Davidson Fellows website.
-Your project will be reviewed and a next step is a Nominating Form.
+Your project will be reviewed and the next step is a Nominating Form.
 The Nominating Form is required to be filled out by two non-family members who can qualify that you are accurate and a notable contender.
 Check out the sample Nominating Form here.
 There is also a Parent Form that will be sent to parents or guardians based on approval.

 What are the rules?